finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 - Resize zones based off \<cardSize\> in *Play Mode*
 - Allow automatic deletion of empty decks in *Play Mode*
 - Create *Sort Menu* when you click on the sort button in the *Deck Editor*
+- Organize cards by category when saving a deck in the *Deck Editor*
 - Display keyboard shortcuts in *Options Menu*
 - Allow pre-fetching of card images in *Options Menu*
 - Set card image cache limit in *Options Menu*